You are here

 Chargers wide receiver Eddie Royal was a second-round pick of the Broncos in 2008.
 Royal played his first four seasons in Denver before signing with the Chargers in 2012.
 During his time with the Broncos, Royal caught 206 passes for 2,107 yards and nine touchdowns, while also returning two punts and a kickoff for touchdowns.

-Defensive end Kwame Geathers’ uncle, James “Jumpy” Geathers, played for the Broncos from 1996-97.
+Defensive tackle Kwame Geathers’ uncle, James “Jumpy” Geathers, played for the Broncos from 1996-97.

 Broncos’ tight ends coach Clancy Barone held the same position with the Chargers from 2007-08 and offensive consultant Alex Gibbs was the Chargers’ assistant offensive line coach from 1990-91.

 Broncos cornerback Quentin Jammer signed with Denver as a free agent in 2013 after spending his first 11 NFL seasons with the Chargers.
-Jammer was the Bolts’ first round pick in the 2002 NFL Draft and in 11 seasons racked up 727 tackles and 21 interceptions, including a team-high three in his final season in 2012.
+Jammer was the Bolts’ first-round pick in the 2002 NFL Draft and in 11 seasons with the Bolts, he racked up 727 tackles and 21 interceptions, including a team-high three in his final season in 2012.

-Outside linebacker Shaun Phillips is another former Charger who signed with Denver as a free agent.
+Outside linebacker Shaun Phillips is another former Bolt who signed with Denver as a free agent in ’13.
 A fourth-round pick in 2004, Phillips played nine seasons in San Diego and left as the team’s second all-time leader with 69.5 career sacks.

 Denver also features former Chargers guard Louis Vasquez, a third-round pick in 2009, who played for the Bolts from 2009-12.